WheteThunger/NoEngineParts/README.md

 Note: Cars still need fuel and engine *modules* to be driven.
 Changing that is out of scope for this plugin.

+## Alternative plugin

+The main criticism of this plugin has been that players will not necessarily realize that a car can be driven if the engine modules appear empty.
+To address this, the [Auto Engine Parts](https://umod.org/plugins/auto-engine-parts) plugin automatically fills engine modules with parts and also prevents players from removing them.

 ## Permissions

 Each entry in the `PresetsRequiringPermission` configuration option automatically generates a permission of format `noengineparts.preset.<name>`.
 Granting one to a player will cause cars they **own** to use the corresponding engine part stats as a minimum.
 Granting multiple permissions to a player will cause only the last one to apply (based on the order in the config).